-A really nice serving of octopus, seared and doused in olive oil, in a bed of sunchokes and a bunch of other action.
+A really nice serving of octopus, seared and doused in olive oil, on a bed of sunchokes and a bunch of other action.
 Definitely worth ordering.

-More filled fried things, this time with potato, scallions and spicy soppresata.
+More filled fried things, this time with potato, scallions, and spicy soppressata.
 Definitely not a bad situation.